kalekundert/wellmap/docs/basic_usage.rst

 3. Confirm the plate layout
 ===========================
-Confirm that the layout is correct by using the :prog:`bio96` command-line program to produce a map of the layout.
-This is an important step, because it's much easier to spot mistakes in the map than in the layout file itself.
+Confirm that the layout is correct by using the :prog:`bio96` command-line program to produce a visualization of the layout.
+This is an important step, because it's much easier to spot mistakes in the visualization than in the layout file itself.

 .. code-block:: console